Doctor of Education Overview

-What is the difference between a Doctor in Education (EdD) degree and a Doctor in Philosophy (PhD) degree?
+What is the difference between a Doctor of Education (EdD) degree and a Doctor of Philosophy (PhD) degree?

 Both the EdD and PhD doctoral degrees are equal in rigor but are only slightly different in substance.
 The PhD is research oriented typically for careers as research scholars whereas the EdD is practitioner oriented where theory and research is applied by professionals who work in the field.
 More details about the differences can be found at: Differences between EdD and PhD.